 A horrifying ignorance has been carefully cultivated through

-students to seek extracurricular answers to their hunger for
+parents and students to seek extracurricular answers to

-that wonder of human expression.
-Art that is offered is
+their hunger for that wonder of human expression.
+Art that

 Where will tomorrow's miraculous musicians come from, the